 For Pinta Projects (Pinta Miami 2018), Proyecto Visible with the collaboration of curator Jesús Fuenmayor has decided to present a group of four outstanding emerging Latin American artists interested in reflecting in their work the "flaws," "noises," and "interruptions" that occur in dialogue both within the works themselves and between them and the environments in which they are exhibited.

-In PINTA Countries Sections we will present 9 focus countries: Argentina, Brazil, Chile, Colombia, Mexico, Perú and Venezuela.
-As a novelty this year we will feature 2 European Countries: Spain and Portugal.
+In PINTA Countries Sections we will present 5 focus countries: Argentina, Brazil, Chile, Colombia and Mexico.
+As a novelty this year we will feature 1 European Country: Spain.
 All sections will be curated, and the galleries will propose 1 or 2 artists born after 1980, giving visitors the opportunity to discover emerging artists.

 Pinta Miami "Crossing Cultures", in its 12nd edition, launches for the first time Pinta Platforms, an innovative program for galleries curated by Roc Laseca, and devoted to provide additional visibility to modern and contemporary art contributions.
 Pinta Platforms serve as a group for cabinets of Solo Projects to highlight the work of a single artist, and mark an ever-experienced opportunity for gallerists to show their represented artists in a unique way.